-Is the most common experience in which the body expresses unacknowledged by the mind feelings.
+It is the most common experience in which the body expresses deep-seated feelings.
 Symptoms are unique to every person and may include sudden heart palpitations, sweating, numbness, increase or decrease in body temperature, shaky hands, stammering, loss of balance, bowel problems, nausea, tiredness, headaches or any other aches.
 This may leave the individual confused about their experiences.
-Latest research has proven that there is a strong connection between mind and body and when the mind is out of balance it will be reflected in the body and vice versa.
+The latest research has proven that there is a strong connection between mind and body and when the mind is out of balance it will be reflected in the body and vice versa.
 This means that bodily symptoms point towards the need to look deeper into their meaning and the information they carry.
 It may that the individual does not consciously want to face difficulties in their life or that the psyche automatically protects the owner from distress by ignoring or shutting down the awareness of difficulties.
-Psychoanalytic psychotherapy is the most efficient way to discover the root cause of the symptoms and assist the individual in processing hidden from the awareness feelings, memories or fears that usually leads to relief of bodily symptoms.
+Psychoanalytic psychotherapy is the most efficient way to discover the root cause of the symptoms and assist the individual in processing hidden from the awareness feelings, memories, or fears that usually leads to relief of bodily symptoms.

-Bodily symptoms may extend to resemble serious medical condition, cause the individual physical difficulties or temporary disability.
+Bodily symptoms may extend to resemble serious medical conditions, cause the individual physical difficulties or temporary disability.
 In cases where there is no medical reason for the physical disorder, symptoms are viewed as a conversion disorder.
-It is caused by severe stress, trauma, perception of threat or depression.
-Often the bodily symptoms may mimic those of flight or fight response, where body freezes, is experienced as paralysed, there is a difficulty swallowing, walking or talking, weakness, unresponsiveness, body shakes, loss of sensory experience, seizures or lack of consciousness may occur.
-Similarly, to somatisation, where mental experience of the event is denied its acknowledgment or expression through feeling hurt or talking about it, the energy travels to the body and is expressed through it.
-Psychoanalytic psychotherapy will help you to learn to feel safe in your body so that underlying difficulties can be faced in your own time, provide body related psychoeducation and help you explore the body mind link.
+It is caused by severe stress, trauma, perception of threat, or depression.
+Often the bodily symptoms may mimic those of flight or fight response, where body freezes, is experienced as paralysed, there is difficulty swallowing, walking or talking, weakness, unresponsiveness, body shakes, loss of sensory experience, seizures or lack of consciousness may occur.
+Similarly, to somatisation, where the mental experience of the event is denied its acknowledgment or expression through feeling hurt or talking about it, the energy travels to the body and is expressed through it.
+Psychoanalytic psychotherapy will help you to learn to feel safe in your body so that underlying difficulties can be faced in your own time, provide body-related psychoeducation, and help you explore the body-mind link.
 Your psychotherapist will then guide you towards the most effective solutions to the underlying problem.

 Self-harm can take many forms.
 It includes direct self-harm, such as cutting, burning, hitting, piercing, inserting objects under the skin or scratching yourself, pulling own hair or other serious physical self-injury, and indirect self-harm where one neglects to look after themselves, puts themselves in dangerous or risky situations, indulges in unhelpful eating, drinking or drug habits, acting provocatively towards other people, engaging in activities that make you feel worse about yourself or life.

 Self-harm does not only limit itself to physical injury.
-Emotional self-harm is not less destructive and can be perpetuated though inner criticism, remaining in abusive or unhealthy relationships, undermining oneself or paying attention only to negative sides of the self and life.
+Emotional self-harm is not less destructive and can be perpetuated through inner criticism, remaining in abusive or unhealthy relationships, undermining oneself, or paying attention only to negative sides of the self and life.